VolantisDev/Launchpad/README.md

 template and copying any entries you want directly into your own file.
 You can see how easy it is to add your own entries to the file, as well.

 Once Launchers.json is in place, you're ready to roll.
-Just run LauncherGen.exe and answer some basic questions, such as:
+Just run Launchpad.exe and answer some basic questions, such as:
 - The location of your Launchers.json file
 - The location of the folder you wish to create your new game launchers within